atlasapi/atlas-deer-client/README.md

 ### How do I get set up? ###

-This is current WIP and has not yet been deployed to the Maven repos.
-When it is you will be able to import it as follows.

 In order to use this add the following to your maven dependencies:

 ```